Origen-SDK/o2/README.md

 but Rust publication fails, correct the Rust issue and rerun the workflow with only `publish_rust` selected.

-The workflow uses these repository settings:
+The Python builds use these repository settings:

 - `PYTHON_VERSIONS_FOR_RELEASE`, `PYTHON_VERSIONS`, and `RUST_VERSION` variables

+Publishing uses these repository secrets:

 - `PYPI_OM_API_TOKEN` for PyPI authentication
 - `CARGO_ORIGEN_METAL` for crates.io authentication